 Certified Nurse Midwife

 Role: Perform independent obstetric and gynecological care during reproductive years and beyond.

 Education: Must attend a master’s-level certified nurse midwifery program.
-The average cost of a program is $35,000-60,000+ and the average length of program is two years.

 Licensing: Must maintain RN license and sit for a certified nurse midwifery exam.